cyberbotics/webots/docs/guide/spot.md

 It is unfortunately not possible to use the [Spot SDK](https://github.com/boston-dynamics/spot-sdk) together with Webots.
 This is because this SDK doesn't include all the low level motion control functionalities which are necessary to control the simulated model.
 Re-writing these functionalities as open-source software or somehow reusing Boston Dynamics binary libraries could be a possibility enabling the creation of an interface between the Spot SDK and Webots.
+If you would like to contribute to such a project, please refer to this [discussion](https://github.com/cyberbotics/webots/discussions/2677).

 ### Movie Presentation